xiaoxiae/Clis/03-data/README.md

 - the `mtl` material settings file
 - the `jpg` texture file
 - (optionally) a `report.pdf` file that describes the model parameters
+- (optionally) a `model.log` file that contains errors or warnings that arose during the model generation